StefHill/HillsHealth/Wiki - GP Prescription Data.md

 - The sum and combined costs of prescriptions by specific disorder
 - The sum and combined costs of prescription by GP practice

 Queries were moved to PowerBI for further analysis.
+Respectively, a cut of the data for the 4 queries listed above is shown below;